 Key Takeaways

-• Landlord-tenant laws are some incredibly important rules to be fully informed of as a landlord.
+Landlord-tenant laws are some incredibly important rules to be fully informed of as a landlord.

-• Ignorance or negligence of these laws could land you in legal trouble.
+Ignorance or negligence of these laws could land you in legal trouble.

-Please note, however, that the VRLTA only applies after the landlord has established a lease.
-In Virginia, that comes about if there is a written or oral agreement, or if the landlord accepts a payment as rent.
+Please note, however, that the Virginia Residential Landlord and Tenant Act only applies after the landlord has established a lease.
+In Virginia, that comes about if there is a verbal or written rental agreement, or if the landlord accepts a payment as rent.

 This blog by Peak Property Management will provide you with a comprehensive overview of the VRLTA.
 This way, you’ll be able to avoid noncompliance issues and possible conflicts or misunderstandings with the resident.